dmccreary/prompt-class/docs/labs/03-markdown-table.md

 For each row, list a city in Minnesota
 In the first column, list the city name.
 In the second column, list the population.
+Round the population to the nearest three digits.
 ```

 ![](./../img/table.png)